dkahdian/bruinplan/course-spec.md

 ## Overview
 This document defines the JSON structure for individual course data files.
 Course data includes prerequisites, descriptions, and metadata needed for the prerequisite graph visualization.

+**✅ Implementation Status**: Course data specification is fully implemented with comprehensive prerequisite handling, equivalent course support, and integration with the graph visualization system.

 ## File Structure

 ### Root Object